WingmanColt/ngx-edge-slider/README.md

-Edge Slider is a flexible and customizable slider component for Angular applications.
-It offers an intuitive interface to manage slides with various configurable options, enabling smooth transitions, autoplay, and responsive design.
-This component is ideal for creating interactive image galleries, product carousels, content sliders, and more.
+Edge Slider - A Flexible & Customizable Angular Slider Component Edge Slider is a highly flexible and customizable slider component designed for Angular applications.
+It offers an intuitive interface to manage slides, providing smooth transitions, autoplay functionality, responsive design, and interactive features like draggable slides and configurable navigation.
+Perfect for creating engaging image galleries, product carousels, content sliders, and more!

 Features:
 Customizable Slide Configurations: Easily control slide behavior, width, autoplay, loop, and more.
-Draggable: Allow users to manually drag slides for an interactive experience.
+Draggable: Enable users to manually drag slides for a more interactive experience.
-Autoplay: Set an automatic slideshow with configurable delay time.
+Autoplay: Automatically transition between slides with configurable delay times.
-Slide Navigation & Pagination: Enable navigation arrows and pagination with customizable positions.
+Slide Navigation & Pagination: Add navigation arrows and pagination dots, with customizable positions.
-Responsive Design: Configure different breakpoints for mobile, tablet, and desktop to ensure your slider works well across devices.
+Responsive Design: Customize behavior across devices (mobile, tablet, desktop) with breakpoint configurations.
-Vertical/Horizontal Mode: Support for both vertical and horizontal slides, with smooth transitions.
+Vertical/Horizontal Mode: Supports both vertical and horizontal slide orientations with smooth transitions.
-Customizable Title: Add and position titles for each slide.
+Customizable Titles: Add and position titles for each slide.
-Flexible Navigation: Easily enable navigation buttons with hover effect support.
+Flexible Navigation: Enable navigation buttons with hover effects.
-Configurable Breakpoints: Tailor slide behavior and appearance at different screen sizes for optimal performance on all devices.
+Configurable Breakpoints: Tailor slide behavior based on screen size for optimal display on any device.
 SlideConfig Object:
+The SlideConfig object allows you to define various slider settings:

 title: Optional title for each slide.
 titlePosition: Customize the position of the slide title.
-draggable: Enable or disable draggable functionality.
+draggable: Enable/disable draggable functionality.
-slides: The array of slides to be displayed.
+slides: An array of slides to display in the slider.
-slidesToSlide: Number of slides to move when navigating.
+slidesToSlide: The number of slides to move at once during navigation.
 slideChangeDelay: Time delay (in milliseconds) between slide transitions.
-slidesPerView: Number of slides visible at a time.
+slidesPerView: Number of slides visible at once.
-slideWidth: Optional custom width for each slide.
+slideWidth: Optionally customize the width of each slide.
-changeToClickedSlide: Automatically change to the clicked slide.
+changeToClickedSlide: Automatically navigate to the clicked slide.
 autoPlay: Enable automatic slide transitions.
-delay: Delay in milliseconds between slides when autoplay is enabled.
+delay: Time in milliseconds between autoplay transitions.
-loop: Number of times the slides will loop.
-Set to 0 for infinite looping.
+loop: Set the number of times to loop the slides (set to 0 for infinite looping).
-vertical: If set to true, the slider will display slides vertically.
+vertical: If set to true, slides are displayed vertically.
 navEnabled: Enable navigation arrows.
-navPosition: Position of the navigation arrows.
+navPosition: Set the position of navigation arrows.
-navHoverable: If true, navigation arrows will be visible only on hover.
+navHoverable: If true, arrows appear only on hover.
 paginationEnabled: Enable pagination dots.
-paginationPosition: Position of the pagination dots.
+paginationPosition: Position for pagination dots.
-breakpoints: Define slide configuration based on breakpoints for responsive behavior (mobile, tablet, desktop).
+breakpoints: Define configurations for different screen sizes (mobile, tablet, desktop).
 Responsive Support:
-Configure the slider's behavior for different screen sizes using breakpoints.
-The library allows customization for:
+This component includes responsive settings to ensure optimal performance across devices:

-Mobile (mobile): Custom slide configuration for mobile devices.
+Mobile (mobile): Custom configurations for mobile devices.
-Tablet (tablet): Tailored configuration for tablet-sized screens.
+Tablet (tablet): Tailored settings for tablet-sized screens.
-Desktop (desktop): Adjustments for desktop layouts.
+Desktop (desktop): Adjustments for desktop displays.
 Usage Example:
-To use the Edge Slider in your Angular 17+ application, follow the steps below:
+To integrate the Edge Slider component in your Angular 17+ application, follow these steps:

-Import the Module: First, import the EdgeSliderModule into your AppModule or the module where you want to use the slider. typescript
+1. Import the Module:
+In your app.module.ts (or the module where you want to use the slider), import the EdgeSliderModule:
-Copy code

 import { EdgeSliderModule } from '@your-username/edge-slider';

 @NgModule({